 - 30BB DME digital motor electronics, internal failure

-Very often, along with MOSFET, there is burnt ignition coil, We strongly recommend to replace it
+Very often, along with MOSFET, there is a burnt ignition coil, We strongly recommend replacing it

 2) PSUs on board (Power Supply Units, one per bank)

-Each PSU feeds electrical components of specific bank.
+Each PSU feeds electrical components of a specific bank.

-PSU failure is bit rare than MOSFETs problem, but when it happens you get same symptoms as in case of failed MOSFET, with same error/codes.
+PSU failure is rarer than MOSFETs problem, but when it happens you get the same symptoms as in the case of failed MOSFET, with the same error/codes.